Wanderland 2.0 is coming!

 - Fairness – To ensure a fair seating system and limit possible queue jumping, membership seating will be allocated based on membership category held for the 2018/19 season;

 - Growth – Current members will have an opportunity to request for additional seats for new members before membership is released to the general public.

-To ensure a smooth transition to WWS that incorporates the above elements, the club has developed the below WSS Seating Transition Principles and processes for the relocation of members to WSS.
+To ensure a smooth transition to Western Sydney Stadium that incorporates the above elements, the club has developed the below Seating Transition Principles and processes for the relocation of members.

 It is important to note that these principles are also based off the initial criteria the club released as part of the announcement of the club’s move to Sydney Olympic Park in the 2016/17 season.

-As part of the next stage of the process all 2018/19 members will have the opportunity to form seating groups with other current members to help streamline the transition process.
-Each seating group will have a nominated leader who will be the main contact with the club throughout the seating transition process.
+As part of the next stage of the process, all 2018/19 members will have the opportunity to form Seating Groups with other current members to help streamline the transition process.
+Each Seating Group will have a nominated Group Leader who will be the main contact with the club throughout the seating transition process.

-More information on the transition to WSS will be released to members in late 2018.
+More information on the transition to Western Sydney Stadium will be released to members in late 2018.